DeborahAkp/Portfolio/SQL/Project 4/README.md

   | Above Average            | 2896            | 46.09%     |
   | Below average            | 3388            | 53.91%     |

-__6.How many employees were terminated in each year?
+__6. How many employees were terminated in each year?
 What are the most common termination reasons and types?__ <br>
 - Employees Terminated Each Year
 ```sql